 Try Maronis (Roasted Chestnuts)

 You’ll find at least one “Maroni Stand” at every market and at many major street corners in the winter months.
-They are selling roasted chestnuts from one steaming steel barrel and roasted potato snacks from another barrel.
+Vendors are selling roast chestnuts from one steaming steel barrel and some are also selling roasted potato snacks from another barrel.
 It’s a Christmas experience that goes back to the Middle Ages.
-You can almost imagine children blowing on a hot, freshly peeled chestnut to cool it down.
-Now you can follow in their footsteps.
+Now you can follow the tradition and blow on a hot, freshly peeled chestnut to cool it down

 Eat Sausage or Leberkäse? (or both)

 Sausage stands are year-round in Vienna, but they seem more inviting in winter.
 Austrians love their meat and the roadside stands don’t disappoint for taste.
 If you need a little food energy and break from exploring, try a Käsekrainer or Bratwurst.
 The other must try Viennese snack is Leberkäse.
 It is a kind of rectangular sausage cut as a thick slice of meat on a fresh bread roll with mustard.
 It is an Austrian staple, cheap and delicious (trust me- I’ve eaten a lot of Leberkäse).

 The Austrian capital is the perfect destination for a holiday hiatus.
 Vienna combines history, traditions and culture into the world’s most livable city.

 Your Christmas spirit will come alive in this fairytale setting.
 Vienna is really the perfect destination for Christmas – this is Christmas in Vienna.